 The exercise begins with a facilitator stating a problem and then asking the question "Why?" (meaning "Why did the problem occur?").
 The group brainstorms answers based on direct observation.
 Once the group agrees upon an answer, the facilitator again asks the question, "Why?"

-The exercise got its name because it generally takes five iterations of the questioning process for the group to arrive at the root-cause of a problem -- but it is perfectly correct for the facilitator to ask less than five “whys” or more than five “whys” depending on the group’s needs.
+The purpose of this exercise is root cause analysis, frequently included as part of a risk management plan for repeat problem prevention.
+By brainstorming repeated answers to the same question, teams are forced to problem solve and arrive at several distinct possibilities.
+This exercise got its name because it generally takes five iterations of the questioning process for the group to arrive at the root cause of a problem -- but it is perfectly correct for the facilitator to ask less than five "whys" or more than five "whys" depending on the group's needs.

 Here is an example of how a Five Whys exercise might proceed: